getify/CAF/README.md

 The above snippet illustrates this problem with `signal.pr.catch(..)`, but any of the other ways of listening to a promise -- such as `yield` / `await`, `Promise.all(..)` / `Promise.race(..)`, etc -- are all susceptible to the unexpected behavior.

 The safe and proper approach is to always create a new cancellation token for each chain of **CAF**-wrapped function calls.
-For good measure, always unset any references to a token once it's no longer needed; thus, you won't accidentally reuse it, and the JS engine can properly garbage collect it.
+For good measure, always unset any references to a token once it's no longer needed, and make sure to call [`discard()`](#memory-cleanup-with-discard); thus, you won't accidentally reuse the token, and the JS engine can properly GC (garbage collect) it.

 ## npm Package

-Prior to version 4.0.0, the package name was "async-caf", but starting with version 4.0.0, the name has been simplified to "caf".
-So, to install this package from `npm`:
+To install this package from `npm`:

 ```
 npm install caf